 The top 5 1980s kids movies to watch for Halloween

-For those of us that grew up or had their formative years during the 1980s, we already know we have warped minds and rampant anxiety issues thanks to the movies that were for some reason marketed to kids.
+For those of us that grew up or had our formative years during the 1980s, we already know we have warped minds and rampant anxiety issues thanks to the movies that were for some reason marketed to kids.

 The Monster Squad (1987)

 In a completely transparent attempt to cash in on the success of movies like The Goonies and E.T., we have The Monster Squad, where possibly every ’80s trope from the “adults don’t believe the kids so they have to complete some whacky adventure themselves” genre is packed in from end-to-end.

 There’s the kid wearing Robotech pajamas (um, want), the “cool” kid who wears fingerless gloves, and of course the one who looks like Sean Astin and acts as the leader of the squad with all kinds of inspiring speeches.

 The Monster Squad really is pure ’80s gold, and still entertains with both the very of-its-time references and legitimately funny writing.